katerkalu/halffull_theme/README.md

-# halffull_theme 0.7
+# halffull_theme 0.8
 Minimal theme with a bunch of neat extras such as fitvids.js for responsive embeds and featherlight.js for popping images in a nice overlay.
 Currently supports primary author cards, small post nav, a bunch of headings and so on.

-This theme uses Georgia as a websafe font and loads any plugins, such as jQuery, locally.
+This theme uses Baskerville font and loads any plugins, such as jQuery, locally.

 Please note that this is a work in progress.
 As it runs under MIT lisence, feel free to do stuff with it.
 Shoot me an E-Mail if you did so.